microsoftgraph/group-membership-management/README.md

         2. Set-PostDeploymentRoles  -SolutionAbbreviation "<solutionAbbreviation>" `
                                     -EnvironmentAbbreviation "<environmentAbbreviation>" `
                                     -StorageAccountName "<storageAccountName>" `
-                                    -AppConfigName "<appConfigName>"
+                                    -AppConfigName "<appConfigName>" `
+                                    -LogAnalyticsWorkspaceResourceName "<logAnalyticsWorkspaceResourceName>"

 Where:
 * `<SolutionAbbreviation>` and `<EnvironmentAbbreviation>` are as before.
 * `<storageAccountName>` - can be found in the data key vault secrets under `jobsStorageAccountName`.
 It will have the form of: `jobs<environmentAbbreviation><randomId>`.
 * `<appConfigName>` - will have the form of "`<SolutionAbbreviation>`-appConfig-`<EnvironmentAbbreviation>`"
+* `<logAnalyticsWorkspaceResourceName>` - will be the name of your LogAnalytics resource (Also known as a Workspace) and will have the form of "`<SolutionAbbreviation>`-data-`<EnvironmentAbbreviation>`"

 ### Create the jobs table:

 The jobs table contains all the sync jobs that GMM will perform.

 ### To create the jobs table for your environment:

 Open your jobs storage account on Azure Explorer: